paul-rogers/druid/processing/src/main/java/org/apache/druid/queryng/README.md

 operators:

 * `QueryPlanner`: figures out which operators to create given a native query.
+* `QueryManager`: is a stub form of the class that manages all fragments within a query.
 * `FragmentRunner`: runs a set of operators, handles failures, and ensures clean-up.
 * `FragmentContext`: fragment-wide information shared by all operators.